-The Peña Encina Property is comprised of one exploration permit that expired on April 18, 2015.
-The Company did not apply for a renewal of this property and for this reason has written down the full value of the property as at March 31, 2015.
+The Peña Encina property is comprised of one exploration permit that expired on April 18, 2015.
+The Company did not apply for a renewal of this permit and has written down the full value of the property as at March 31, 2015.